-Black Desert for mobile is the long awaited release that has a task of bringing the renowned Black Desert Online experience to an alternative platform.
+Black Desert for mobile is the long-awaited release that has the task of bringing the renowned Black Desert Online experience to an alternative platform.
 Its global release was hyped to a remarkable level since the first time it was announced back in 2017.
-Since then the game has reached an impressive fanbase even before it has seen the light of the day, and its popularity spiked even more when it was released only for select countries in Asia.
-Now that it is finally here, we’re going to take a closer look at it, and try to see whether all the pompous advertisement was actually worth it.
+Since then the game has reached an impressive fanbase even before it has seen the light of day, and its popularity spiked, even more, when it was released only for select countries in Asia.
+Now that it is finally here, we’re going to take a closer look at it and try to see whether all the pompous advertisement was actually worth it.

 Stunning visuals and unprecedented graphics

-From the very first moment of the game, including the character creation, you are thrown in the world of beautifully done models and state of the art graphics.
+From the very first moment of the game, including the character creation, you are thrown into a world of beautifully done models and state-of-the-art graphics.
 It is clear that visuals are the strong suit of the game and the developers have made a point of emphasizing this over and over throughout the game, which isn’t really that bad since they’ve spent what could only be an enormous amount of time making the game look that way.
 The only downside of it is that this will quickly drain your battery, but at least you’ll enjoy every moment of playing Black Desert Mobile while you’re at it.

 Starting the game and gameplay